 Skillet Matzo Brei with Cinnamon, Apple, and Raisins

 An unleavened take on French toast, matzo brei can be savory or sweet.
-The appeal of this indulgent version extends well beyond Passover, from Martha Stewart Living's Monita Buchwald's mother-in-law, Gita Edelsburg.
+The appeal of this indulgent version extends well beyond Passover.
+This recipe comes from Gita Edelsburg, Monita Buchwald's mother-in-law.

 - Servings: 4